 - Right to remain.
-A family that receives an enhanced voucher has the right to remain in the project as long as the units are used for rental housing and are otherwise eligible for HCV assistance (e.g., the rent is reasonable, unit meets HQS, etc.).
-The owner may not terminate the tenancy of a family that exercises its right to remain except for a serious or repeated lease violation or other good cause. - Owner termination of tenancy.
+A family that receives an enhanced voucher has the right to remain in the project as long as the units are used for rental housing and are otherwise eligible for HCV assistance (e.g., the rent is reasonable, unit meets HQS, etc.). - Owner termination of tenancy.
 The owner may not terminate the tenancy of a family that exercises its right to remain except for a serious or repeated lease violation or other good cause.
 If an owner refuses to honor the family's right to remain, the family may exercise any judicial remedy that is available under State and/or local law. - Special payment standard.
-Regardless of whether the owner's new gross rent (after the triggering event) exceeds or is less than the PHA payment standard, the housing assistance payment for a family that stays in its unit (or moves from an oversized unit to an appropriate-sized unit within the project) is the gross rent for the unit minus the greatest of: - 30 percent of the adjusted family monthly income; - 10 percent of the family monthly income (gross monthly income); - The welfare rent in as-paid states; - The enhanced voucher minimum rent (see below); or - Such other minimum rent established by the PHA as authorized by Federal law (see 24 CFR §5.630.)
+Regardless of whether the owner's new gross rent (after the triggering event) exceeds or is less than the PHA payment standard, the housing assistance payment for a family that stays in its unit (or moves to another unit within the project as a result of: (a) an internal emergency transfer (See Notice PIH 2017-08), (b) the need for an accessible unit or a reasonable accommodation, or (c) having to move from an oversized unit to an appropriate-sized unit) is the gross rent for the unit minus the greatest of: - o 30 percent of the adjusted family monthly income; - o 10 percent of the family monthly income (gross monthly income); - The welfare rent in as-paid states; - o The enhanced voucher minimum rent (see below); or - O Such other minimum rent established by the PHA as authorized by Federal law (see 24 CFR §5.630.)